-It may take some time and effort, but you can improve your credit score by following these tips:
+It may take some time and effort, but you could improve your credit score by following these tips:

 - Make on-time payments: Your payment history is the single-biggest factor in determining your credit score.
 Late payments can ding your score significantly, so focus on making on-time payments when working to improve your score.